 Cincinnati Public Schools serves students in the elementary grades (preschool – 6, or in a few schools, preschool – 8) in neighborhood schools (assigned by a child's home address) and magnet schools (selected by parents).

 Neighborhood schools are the foundation of Cincinnati Public Schools, providing strong college-preparatory curriculum and enriching after-school activities, and serving as gathering places and anchors for the community.
 Students attend neighborhood schools unless their parents choose to enroll them in magnet elementary schools.

 Students are assigned to neighborhood elementary schools according to home addresses.
 The district determines the boundaries for each neighborhood school.
-To find the elementary school assignment for a specific address, use our online Find School Assignment tool.
+To find the elementary school assignment for a specific address, use our Interactive Cropper Map System in School Finder.

 Most neighborhood schools are Community Learning Centers with partnerships to provide necessary support services to ensure academic achievement for all students.

 Like a magnet attracts iron, Cincinnati Public Schools’ magnet elementary schools attract students to programs aimed at students' different interests and learning styles.

 Started in the 1970s, CPS’ nationally recognized magnet elementary schools offer parents many choices for their children’s education.